psiace-archive/awesome-stars/README.md

 - [alec-deason/wasm_plugin](https://github.com/alec-deason/wasm_plugin) - A low-ish level tool for easily writing and hosting WASM based plugins.
 - [nickbabcock/highway-rs](https://github.com/nickbabcock/highway-rs) - Native Rust port of Google's HighwayHash, which makes use of SIMD instructions for a fast and strong hash function
 - [yaahc/eyre](https://github.com/yaahc/eyre) - A trait object based error handling type for easy idiomatic error handling and reporting in Rust applications
-- [smartcorelib/smartcore](https://github.com/smartcorelib/smartcore) - SmartCore is a comprehensive library for machine learning and numerical computing.
-The library provides a set of tools for linear algebra, numerical computing, optimization, and enables a generic, pow
+- [smartcorelib/smartcore](https://github.com/smartcorelib/smartcore) - A comprehensive library for machine learning and numerical computing.
+The library provides a set of tools for linear algebra, numerical computing, optimization, and enables a generic, powerful yet sti
 - [sbstp/kubie](https://github.com/sbstp/kubie) - A more powerful alternative to kubectx and kubens
 - [litmus-web/litmus](https://github.com/litmus-web/litmus) - A fast python HTTP server inspired by japronto written in rust.
 - [rust-lang/chalk](https://github.com/rust-lang/chalk) - An implementation and definition of the Rust trait system using a PROLOG-like logic solver